Kjos/OculusGoStreamer/README.md

 # OculusGoStreamer
-MacOS Note: Problems are being reported with VLC & Java.
-If you run into them, let me know how I can improve things; I'm not a Mac user.
-The check-handling of architecture types also doesn't really seem to match for MacOS, as MacOS uses both architecture types per binary.
-People have gotten it to work, but I'm not up to date on what they did.

 A desktop streaming application for the OculusGo and GearVR (although untested).
 Basically works in any browser.
 Reported working with Nintendo Switch as well.